Cauchy-Schwarz Regularized Autoencoder

 \subsection{Relation to \texorpdfstring{$\beta$}--VAE and rate-distortion theory}

 $\mathcal{L}_{\textrm{CSRAE}}$ is exactly the log-marginal likelihood if $q(z|x) = p(z | x) = p(z)$.
-Varying $\lambda$ changes the degree of applied pressure during training, thus encouraging differently learnt latent representations.
-The higher $\lambda$ the stronger the constraint is for the approximate posterior to be close to the prior.
-This improves on sampling from the autoencoding model.
-However, this also may decrease the expected log likelihood (\textit{reconstruction}) under the model.
-The $\beta$-VAE~\cite{higgins2016beta} is a modification of the VAE framework~\cite{kingma2013auto,rezende2014stochastic} that introduces an adjustable hyperparameter $\beta$ to the original VAE objective to control the degree of disentanglement.
+The hyperparameter $\lambda$ determines the pressure applied to the regularization during training which encourages different degrees of how well the approximate posterior matches the prior.
+This improves on sampling from the autoencoding model, but may also decrease the expected log likelihood (\textit{reconstruction}) under the model.
+This behaviour is similar to the one of $\beta$-VAE~\cite{higgins2016beta}. $\beta$-VAE~\cite{higgins2016beta} modified the VAE framework~\cite{kingma2013auto,rezende2014stochastic} and introduces $\beta$ to adjusting the KL term for better controlling the degree of disentanglement.
 It has a similar objective, which we can be similarly decomposed as in~\eqref{eq:decompose-csrae}: